Best Car Insurance for High-Risk Drivers

 American Family

 For high-risk drivers, particularly those with a DUI, American Family offers reasonable auto insurance rates.
-This option is recommended for high-risk car insurance quotes due to its extensive coverage options and low complaints rate.
+You can consider this option for high-risk car insurance quotes due to its extensive coverage options and low complaints rate.
 Moreover, the average annual cost for high-risk drivers is $2,995, with a very low complaint level and a C+ collision repair grade.

-The company provides affordable DUI insurance, SR-22 filing, non-owner car insurance, accident forgiveness, and a vanishing deductible through American Family.
-However, car insurance rates for young, senior, and teen drivers are average, and American Family Insurance is only offered in 19 states.
+The company offers reasonable costs for DUI drivers, SR-22 filing, non-owner car insurance, accident forgiveness, and a vanishing deductible through American Family.
+However, the cost of auto insurance for young, senior, and teen drivers is mediocre, and American Family Insurance is only available in 19 states.

 Nationwide

-Nationwide provides competitive prices for high-risk drivers while offering the lowest average rates for drivers with major speeding offenses.
+Nationwide offers competitive rates for high-risk drivers but offers the lowest average rates for drivers with serious speeding fines.
 In addition, this makes it a particularly desirable option for that demographic.
-The company maintains a strong reputation with rating agencies like AM Best and the Better Business Bureau (BBB).
+Additionally, it continues to enjoy an excellent reputation from rating agencies such as AM Best and the Better Business Bureau (BBB).

 Geico

-Drivers who are at high risk of financial trouble may struggle to afford insurance.
-Geico is the top car insurance carrier for high-risk drivers seeking flexible payment options.
-You can also make payments through the Geico mobile app, mail, phone, or the Internet.
-Also, payment methods include EFT, debit or credit card checks, and online checks.
-If a lump-sum payment is not financially feasible, policyholders can pay their premiums in full upfront or two to six installments.
+Drivers who have a high risk of financial difficulty may find it difficult to afford insurance.
+Geico is the best insurance company for high-risk drivers looking for flexible payment alternatives.
+Moreover, you can use the Geico mobile app, the mail, the phone, or the internet to make payments.
+Also, options include an electronic funds transfer (EFT), a check made out on a debit or credit card, or an online check.
+If a lump-sum payment is not financially viable, policyholders have the option to pay their premium in full upfront or installments of two to six.